codsen/codsen/packages/json-comb-core/README.md

 **Alert when JSON's have unique keys**

 It's when we can't/won't normalise files, yet we need some insurance.
-It would be nice to get an [alert](#nonewkeys) if my objects contain unique keys that none of the other objects have.
+It would be nice to get an [alert](#nonewkeys) if my objects contain unique keys that none of the other objects has.

 **Find unused keys in a set of JSONs**